 Different brands have different names for their product.

 My go-to liquid deglosser that works the best, in my personal opinion, is:

 2. M1 Gloss Remover

-Both of these work equally great.
+Both of these work equally extraordinarily.

 The Krudd Cutter is a bit more user-friendly and has less odor in my opinion.